 Wyoming of GRF | 120-154 | 85 | 41 | 16 |

-Whitmore and Garner have suggested that the GRF lakes and their associated ecology began within decades to centuries following the Flood.
-If so, then the mammals represented here must have made the trip to America from the Ark in the Middle East in that period of time.
 How was this possible?
-They point out that most created kinds that contain large animals in the present are quite small in the GR; for example, the early post-Flood horse Eohippus (above, sometimes called Hyracotherium) was the size of a dog.
-Smaller animals generally have a much faster reproductive rate and larger litter sizes than their larger relatives, suggesting that God may have specifically chosen smaller members of created kinds to be represented on the Ark with this in mind.
+Whitmore and Garner point out that most created kinds that contain large animals in the present are quite small in the GR.
+For example, the early post-Flood horse Eohippus (pictured above, sometimes called Hyracotherium) was the size of a dog.
+Smaller animals generally have a much faster reproductive rate and larger litter sizes than their larger relatives.
+This suggests God may have specifically chosen smaller members of created kinds to represent His creations on the Ark with this in mind.

 To read the full article, click here.